Home > Motors

 A semi-automatic dirt bike isn’t the same as a fully automatic one.
 A semi-automatic motorcycle works very much in the same way as a step-through scooter or moped.
 There are gears that can be used and selected, but the use of a clutch isn’t required.

 Riders can click through the gears with a foot-operated gear shifter.
-The shift pattern differs between models, with some requiring clicking down through the gears and others requiring flicking up with your toe.

 How does a semi-automatic dirt bike work?

 Though you may see it said that there isn’t a clutch in a semi-automatic motorcycle, that’s not strictly true.
-In fact, there are two clutches at work, but the rider doesn’t have to worry about them.
+In fact, usually there are two clutches at work, but the rider doesn’t have to worry about them.

 One is a centrifugal clutch that keeps everything running smoothly, and the other is engaged by your foot as you shift gears.
 The two work together to ensure that gear changes run smoothly and the engine doesn’t stall.